School of Health Professions :: Programs of Study

 >> Who makes the admission decisions?
 When are the results given to the applicants?

 Admission decisions are made by a Nursing Admissions Committee.
-Admission decisions are mailed to the applicants as soon as possible, usually by mid-May.
+Admission decisions are mailed or scanned to student email to the applicants as soon as possible, usually by mid-May.
+Please note that spring grades need to be posted to determine the prerequisite average prior to Nursing Admission Committee meeting.
+Therefore, the committee cannnot meet prior to mid-May to select the incoming class based on prerequisite GPA and Kaplan scores.

 >> Is there a waiting list?
 Can the program be taken on a part-time basis?